Monopoly Pricing in Vertical Markets with Demand Uncertainty: Comparative Statics

-\subsection{Market Demand Variability}
+\subsection{Market demand variability}

 The response of the equilibrium wholesale price to increasing (decreasing) demand variability is even less straightforward.
-There exist several notions of stochastic orders that compare random variables in terms of their variability and depending on which we employ, we derive conflicting results.
-First, we introduce some notation.
+There exist several stochastic orders that compare random variables in terms of their variability and the effects on prices largely depend on the exact order that will be employed.
+To proceed, we first introduce some additional notation.

-\subsubsection{Variability or Dispersive Orders}
+\subsubsection{Variability or dispersive orders}